mainwp/mainwp/readme.txt

 == Changelog ==

-= 4.1.8.2 - 9-21-2021 =
+= 4.1.9 - 9-23-2021 =
 Fixed: Letter capitalization error on the Manage Extensions page
+Fixed: An issue with escaping site notes field
+Fixed: An issue with loading Boilerplate Posts and Pages excerpt
-Added: Restore Defaults button to the Screen Options form
+Added: Reset Page button to the Screen Options modal
 Added: Info text to the Manage Groups page
+Added: Info text to the Manage Sites page
 Added: Enable/Disable toggle option to the Screenshots page
 Added: Progress Bar to progress modals
 Added: Tooltips to Manage Sites table data
+Added: Timezone, Time and Date format options in General Settings
+Added: Verify MainWP Child has been installed option to the Add Site form
+Updated: Add Site form layout
 Updated: Screenshots preview icon in the Manage Sites table
 Updates: Screenshots page layout
 Updated: Usability improvements of the login form on the Manage Extensions page
 Updated: PHP minimal requirement on the Server Information page
+Updated: Reduced the number of default Manage Sites columns
+Updated: Reversed the checkbox options for hiding and unhiding Overview widgets and Manage Sites columns
+Updated: Renamed the Global Options to General Settings page
+Updated: Renamed the Advanced Options to Advanced Settings page
+Updated: Merged General Settings and Optimization sections in Settings

 = 4.1.8.1 - 9-2-21 =
 * Fixed: An error with overwriting openssl.cnf file path